NAVIGATION

 Attorneys are required to appear by video, unless they file, and Judge Ellison grants, a motion to appear telephonically.
 To facilitate record-keeping, attorneys should file a notice of appearance in advance of the hearing, and they should sign into Zoom using their full first and last names.

 UMC Dockets.
-Paragraph 12(A) of Administrative Order S-2021-014 governs the Uniform Motion Calendar.
-UMCs are reserved for hearings that should take less than 10 minutes.
+Paragraph 12(A) of Administrative Order S-2024-046 governs the Uniform Motion Calendar.
+UMCs are reserved for hearings that should take less than 5 minutes.
 As a general rule, any evidentiary matters and dispositive motions (including motions for summary judgment, to dismiss for failure to state a claim, and to strike affirmative defenses) are not appropriate for a UMC docket, unless the issue is exceedingly narrow.
-If the hearing exceeds 10 minutes, it may be summarily cancelled and rescheduled to accommodate the other parties who are patiently waiting to be called.
+If the hearing exceeds 7 minutes, it may be summarily cancelled and rescheduled to accommodate the other parties who are patiently waiting to be called.
 The Court will not hear contempt matters or testimonial matters during a UMC docket.
+All UMC Hearings are held by Electronic Zoom Appearance.

 Unilateral notices of hearing.
 Hearings may be unilaterally noticed with a minimum of 60 days’ notice, and only due to a lack of cooperation.
 A notice of a hearing set unilaterally due to a lack of cooperation must describe, in detail, the efforts made to reach agreement on the hearing date.
 A single email, letter, or ultimatum is insufficient.
 Unilaterally set hearings that do not describe efforts to agree on a hearing date may be cancelled without notice.